jpverrue/dialog/README.md

 # dialog
 Small tool to use windows in a shell script

-With Dialog it is possible to create shell scripts using windows.
+With Dialog it is possible to create shell scripts using windowing system.
 For example:
 ```
 #!/bin/bash
 if dialog --yesno Do you want to display the time \? ; then